JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

     }
 }
 ```
-Then create `build.gradle.kts` with the following content:
+3. Then create a kotlin script file `build.gradle.kts` with the following content:
 ``` kotlin
 import org.jetbrains.compose.compose